Skill Sheet: What You Will Learn Here

 - What are investing strategies?

-- Different types of investment strategies and their benefits
+- Different types of investing strategies and their benefits

-- Some popular strategies used by market mavens
+- Some popular investment styles of market mavens

 There are many investment strategies, each with its pros and cons.
-So, how will you choose a strategy that’s perfect for you?
+So, how should you choose investing strategies that are perfect for you?

-Merely chasing historical returns may not be the best way to adopt an investment strategy.
+Merely chasing historical returns may not be a good enough investment strategy.
 Your style or strategy should be such that it takes care of your investment objectives and risk tolerance.

-An investment strategy is a consistent and methodical approach to investing.
+An investing strategy is a consistent and methodical approach to investing.
 It can help you achieve your investment goals in a systematic and optimal manner.
-Choosing the ideal investment strategy should be like picking the perfect clothes.
+Choosing the ideal investment style should be like picking the perfect clothes.
 It should be such that it makes you feel comfortable and is right for the occasion.

-- Enables you to set investment goals and know if you are achieving those goals
+- Investing strategies enable you to set investment goals and know if you are achieving those goals